kevinbentley/PlayersConnectionChat/README.md

 Kali, we disabled it.
 At any rate, we had a good user interface, functional chat, and a bunch of bugs.
 In fact most of the bugs were mine, due to my attempt to code while I figured out the kchat protocol.
-Then I hooked up with Norman Bright, and got involved in Kahn.
+Then we got involved in Kahn.
 So I re-wrote gmon using Aaron's original user interface.
 It was a lot more stable, but in part due to the simple design of the original chat system, messages had